AdobeDocs/experience-manager-learn.en/help/assets/creative-workflows/adobe-stock.md

 >[!NOTE]
 >
->For Adobe Stock Cloud service configuration, you must select the PROD Environment and Licensed asset path point to /content/dam.
-Environment field would be removed in the next AEM release and the licensed asset path is part of an upcoming feature and support for this field will be introduced in the next AEM release.
+>For Adobe Stock Cloud service configuration, you must select the Production environment and Licensed asset path point to `/content/dam`.
+Environment field is now removed in AEM.

 >[!NOTE]
 >